 Thus far, we've mostly discussed NeighborLists <freud.locality.NeighborList as a way to persist neighbor information beyond a single query.
 In Using freud Efficiently, more guidance is provided on how you can use these objects to speed up certain uses of freud.
 However, these objects are also extremely useful because they provide a completely customizable way to specify neighbors to freud.
 Of particular note here is the freud.locality.NeighborList.from_arrays() factory function that allows you to make freud.locality.NeighborList objects by directly specifying the (i, j) pairs that should be in the list.
 This kind of explicit construction of the list enables custom analyses that would otherwise be impossible.
-For example, consider a molecular dynamics simulation in which particles only interact via extremely short-ranged patches on their surface, and that particles should only be considered bonded if their patches are actually interacting, irrespective of how close together the particles themselves are.
+For example, consider a molecular dynamics simulation in which particles only interact via extremely short-ranged patches on their surface, and that particles themselves are.
 This type of neighbor interaction cannot be captured by any normal querying mode, but could be constructed by the user and then fed to freud for downstream analysis.